STPDRichie/ReactTodoList/README.md

-# React-Todo-List
-React Todo List
+# Simple Todo List with React